What is the Set (M) Form?

 Check your ILR eligibility before you submit your Set M

-Before you can start your ILR application process, you must make sure that you meet all the requirements set by the UK immigration law.
+Before you can start your ILR application process, you must make sure that you meet all the requirements set by UK immigration law.

 First, you should meet specific financial criteria to prove that you can support your family financially.
 If you are a single applicant, you need a minimum threshold of £18,600.
-This can also be achieved through a combination of incomes from employment, pensions, and cash savings over £16,000.
+This can also be achieved through a combination of incomes from employment, pensions, and cash savings of over £16,000.
 Each child included in your Set M application increases the minimum required income by £2,400.